pkuwangh/oldisim/README.md

 * High fan-out with large distributed state
 * Extremely challenging to perform power management

 Some examples are web search and social networking.

+# Changes

+This is version is a fork.
+This version uses CMake to build the benchmarks, and switches TCMallo for JEMalloc.

 # Run oldisim in a local cluster
 ## Prerequisites